rylanharper/nitrogen/README.md

 - 🌐 Shop localization
 - 💪 Strongly typed

-## 🚀 Get Started

-> [!NOTE]
-> Nitrogen provides a solid foundation for headless Shopify development in Nuxt, but comes with opinionated choices regarding project structure and organization.
-Feel free to customize the queries, functions, pages, and components to match your project's specific needs!

 ## 🛍️ Shopify Setup

 Before using Nitrogen, you must configure your Shopify store as follows: